What are the blogging myths?

-Unless you have a team of authors and editors, you will surely compromise quality with quantity if you must publish content every day to build a successful blog.
+Unless you have a team of authors and editors, you will compromise quality with quantity if you must publish daily content to build a successful blog.

-Three posts per week or just one are enough to build a profitable blog.
-With the exception to news, tech and entertainment blog.
+Three posts per week or just one are enough to build a profitable blog, except for the news, tech, and entertainment blog.

-Such blogs as news, tech and entertainment blogs need fresh content always.
-Events are happening mostly every second of the day around the world.
-So keeping up with what’s happening in these niches is in high-demand.
+News, tech, and entertainment blogs need fresh content consistently.
+Events are mainly happening every second of the day around the world.
+So keeping up with what’s happening in these blog niches is in high demand.

 Myths #2.
-Write for human, Not Search Engine.
+Write for Humans, Not Search Engines

 Don’t start throwing stones at me.

-But where many bloggers get this phrase wrong is thinking write for humans, not search engines meaning not doing keyword research before writing articles.
+But many bloggers get this phrase wrong: writing for humans, not search engines, meaning not doing keyword research before writing articles.

-If you’re just writing your articles without knowing what is popular, trending and marketable in what geographical location/worldwide and in your niche.
-It is obvious you’re speaking to an empty chair and not pulling traffic from search engines.
+If you’re writing your articles without knowing what is popular, trending, and marketable in what geographical location and your niche, you’re speaking to an empty chair and not pulling traffic from search engines.

-There was a time I felt sick and could not updates my blog close to a month, that was when I realize the benefits of content optimization and referral traffic.
+There was a time I felt sick and could not update my blog for close to a month; that was when I realized the benefits of content optimization and referral traffic.

 The blog traffic didn’t stop.
-In fact, on some days it’s higher than the most day I published content.
+In fact, on some days, it’s higher than most days I published content.
 Traffic keeps coming from search engines and referral links from other blogs.

-Don’t assume write for human, not for search engine as keywords research meaningless.
-No, what this means is don’t stuff your post with your focus keyword in all paragraphs so your article reads awkwardly.
+Don’t take write for humans, not for search engines, as keyword research is meaningless.
+This means don’t stuff your post with your focus keyword in all paragraphs so your article reads awkwardly.

-Search is still the highest activities internet users perform online, why not give your post a chance to get found?
+Search is still the highest activity internet users perform online; why not give your post a chance to get found?

-Besides, organic traffic still remains the most targeted and rewarding of all traffic channels.
+Besides, organic traffic remains the most targeted and rewarding of all traffic channels.

-As a beginner blogger, you have to find the balance between publishing post that builds a community around your blog and content that stands the chance of ranking high.
+As a beginner blogger, you must find the balance between publishing posts that build a community around your blog and content that stands the chance of ranking high.

 This way, you’re not putting all your eggs in one basket.

-Even if you stop writing for months and your blog readers tired of seeing same old stuff on the home page; you’ll keep driving traffic from the search engines for as long as those posts remain on the first pages of SERP.
+Even if you stop writing for months and your blog readers are tired of seeing the same old stuff on the home page, you’ll keep driving traffic from the search engines for as long as those posts remain on the first pages of SERP.

-Time, circumstances, situations, knowledge, skills, determinations level, all these will determine how certain advice will be of benefits to different individuals.
+Time, circumstances, situations, knowledge, skills, and determinations will determine how specific advice will benefit different individuals.

-When taking advice from Pro bloggers, be aware of his status, credibility, and authority in the field.
-Same tactics, strategies may not benefit you at the moment due to your current status and online popularity.
+When taking advice from Pro bloggers, be aware of their status, credibility, and authority in the field.
+The same tactics and strategies may not benefit you due to your current status and online popularity.

-Write, write and write many keyword-optimized blog posts that will continue to be relevant today, tomorrow and forever.
+Write, write, and write many keyword-optimized blog posts that will remain relevant today, tomorrow, and forever.

-For sure, these posts won’t get rank on the first page of SERP immediately, but keep writing until Google shown mercy and give you a spot in search engine first page.
+For sure, these posts won’t get ranked on the first page of SERP immediately, but keep writing until Google shows mercy and give you a spot on the search engine’s top page.

-When this happens, don’t stop at it, keep writing keyword optimized post till you dominate the entire first page of Google.
+When this happens, please don’t stop at it; keep writing keyword-optimized posts till you dominate the entire first page of Google.

-I have lost count on times I heard this in forums, articles and in bloggers communities.
+I have lost count of times I heard this in forums, articles, and blogger communities.

-If this claim is true about web readers, then Probloggers like Neil Patel, Pat Fylnn, Yaro Starak, Ramsay of Blog tyrant, shouldn’t have built such amazing followers of readers.
+If this claim is valid about web readers, then Pro bloggers like Neil Patel, Pat Fylnn, Yaro Starak, and Ramsay of Blog Tyrant shouldn’t have built such amazing followers of readers.

-These bloggers are known for their constant long form of contents.
+These bloggers are known for their constant long-form content.

 A good blog post is like a woman mini-skirt; long enough to cover the whole subject and shorter enough to make it look interesting.